-KPMG Valuation of goodwill (\$617m) Refer to Section 2-5 'Intangibles' to the Financi ial Report The key audit matter How the matter was addressed in our audit The Consolidated Entity's annual testing of goodwill for impairment is a key audit matter given the: size of the balance (being 35% of total assets); net outflow of FUM experienced by certain Cash Generating Units (CGUs) of the Consolidated Entity in the current year.
-This increases the possibility of goodwill being impaired; forward-looking assumptions applied by the Consolidated Entity in its value-in-use models, including: forecast operating cash flows, growth rates and terminal growth rates which are influenced by subjective drivers such as FUM, FUA, securitisation and capital flows.
-These are difficult to predict as they rely on the Consolidated Entity's expectation of future customer activity and market performance, which can be impacted by economic uncertainties arising from the ongoing geopolitical events; the Consolidated Entity operating across different geographies with varying pressures on market performance and capital flows, which increases the risk of an inaccurate forecast or wider range of possible outcomes; discount rates, including CGU specific risk premiums, which are complicated in nature and vary according to the conditions and environment the specific CGU is subject to from time to time; and Working with our valuation specialists, our procedures included: Considering the appropriateness of the value in use method applied by the Consolidated Entity to perform the annual test of goodwill for impairment against the requirements of the accounting standards.
-Assessing the integrity of the value-in-use models used, including the determination of carrying values and the accuracy of the underlying calculation formulas.
-Assessing the accuracy of previous Consolidated Entity forecasts to inform our evaluation of forecasts incorporated in the models.
-Comparing the forecast cash flows contained in the value-in-use models to Board approved forecasts and our inquiries with management of the Consolidated Entity for consistency.
-Challenging the Consolidated Entity's forecast operating cash flows and growth assumptions in light of the Consolidated Entity's net FUM flows and the ongoing economic uncertainty arising from the geopolitical events in the current year.
-We compared forecast growth rates and terminal growth rates to published studies of industry trends and the Consolidated Entity's operations and used our knowledge of the Consolidated Entity, its past performance, business, customers, committed future plans and our industry experience.
-Independently developing a range of discount rates considered comparable with the Consolidated Entity, using publicly available market data for comparable entities, adjusted by CGU specific risk factors.
-Performing sensitivity analysis by varying key assumptions, such as forecast growth rates, terminal growth rates and discount rates, within a reasonably possible range to identify CGUs at higher risk of impairment, assumptions at higher risk of impairment, assumptions at higher risk of isa and determining where to focus our further procedures.
+The Consolidated Entity's annual testing of goodwill for impairment is a key audit matter given the:

+- size of the balance (being 35% of total assets); - net outflow of FUM experienced by certain Cash Generating Units (CGUs) of the Consolidated Entity in the current year.
+This increases the possibility of goodwill being impaired; - forward-looking assumptions applied by the Consolidated Entity in its value-in-use models, including: - forecast operating cash flows, growth rates and terminal growth rates which are influenced by subjective drivers such as FUM, FUA, securitisation and capital flows.
+These are difficult to predict as they rely on the Consolidated Entity's expectation of future customer activity and market performance, which can be impacted by economic uncertainties arising from the ongoing geopolitical events; - the Consolidated Entity operating across different geographies with varying pressures on market performance and capital flows, which increases the risk of an inaccurate forecast or wider range of possible outcomes; - discount rates, including CGU specific risk premiums, which are complicated in nature and vary according to the conditions and environment the specific CGU is subject to from time to time; and - we involved valuation specialists to supplement our senior audit team members in assessing this key audit matter.

+How the matter was addressed in our audit

+Working with our valuation specialists, our procedures included:

+- Considering the appropriateness of the value in use method applied by the Consolidated Entity to perform the annual test of goodwill for impairment against the requirements of the accounting standards. - Assessing the integrity of the value-in-use models used, including the determination of carrying values and the accuracy of the underlying calculation formulas. - Assessing the accuracy of previous Consolidated Entity forecasts to inform our evaluation of forecasts incorporated in the models. - Comparing the forecast cash flows contained in the value-in-use models to Board approved forecasts and our inquiries with management of the Consolidated Entity for consistency. - Challenging the Consolidated Entity's forecast operating cash flows and growth assumptions in light of the Consolidated Entity's net FUM flows and the ongoing economic uncertainty arising from the geopolitical events in the current year.
+We compared forecast growth rates and terminal growth rates to published studies of industry trends and expectations.
+In doing so, we also considered the differences between industry trends and the Consolidated Entity's operations and used our knowledge of the Consolidated Entity, its past performance, business, customers, committed future plans and our industry experience. - Independently developing a range of discount rates considered comparable with the Consolidated Entity, using publicly available market data for comparable entities, adjusted by CGU specific risk factors. - Performing sensitivity analysis by varying key assumptions, such as forecast growth rates, terminal growth rates and discount rates, within a reasonably possible range to identify CGUs at higher risk of impairment, assumptions at higher risk of bias and determining where to focus our further procedures. - Assessing the disclosures in the financial report using our understanding of the issues obtained from our testing, and against the requirements of the accounting standards.